Principal bundles under reductive groups: Gauge groups

 \begin{defn} Let $K$ be a transitive affine groupoid over $H$.
 We say that $H$ is \emph{$K$\nd finite} if $H^0_H(X,\sV)$ is finite-dimensional over $k$ for every representation $\sV$ of $K$ and \eqref{e:HsVtensV} is an isomorphism for every representation $\sV$ of $K$ and $k$\nd vector space $V$. \end{defn}

 If $X$ is proper over $k$, or if $H$ is a transitive affine groupoid over $X$, then $H$ is $K$\nd finite for every transitive affine groupoid $K$ over $H$.

-If $H$ is $K$\nd finite, then formation of $H^0_H(X,\sV)$ for $\sV$ a representation of $K$ commutes with extension of scalars.
+Suppose that $H$ is $K$\nd finite.
+Then for any extension $k'$ of $k$, \eqref{e:HsVtensV} with $V = k'$ and hence \eqref{e:Hexthom} is an isomorphism, so that formation of $H^0_H(X,\sV)$ for $\sV$ a representation of $K$ commutes with extension of scalars.
+Thus by Lemma~\ref{l:extquot}, $H_{k'}$ is $K_{k'}$\nd finite for every extension $k'$ of $k$.

 Let $K$ and $K'$ be transitive affine groupoids over $H$.
 If there exists a morphism of groupoids from $K$ to $K'$ over $H$, then $H$ is $K'$\nd finite when it is $K$\nd finite.
-If $K$ is a subgroupoid over $H$ of a transitive affine groupoid $K'$ over $H$, and $K$ has a reductive subgroupoid over $H$, then $H$ is $K$\nd finite when it is $K'$\nd finite: we may suppose that $K$ is reductive, and every representation of $K$ is then a direct summand of a representation of $K'$.
+If $K$ is a subgroupoid over $H$ of $K'$, and $K$ has a reductive subgroupoid over $H$, then $H$ is $K$\nd finite when it is $K'$\nd finite: we may suppose $K$ reductive, and by Lemma~\ref{l:subquot} every representation of $K$ is then a direct summand of a representation of $K'$.

-Let $K$ be a transitive affine groupoid over $X$ and $k'$ be an extension of $k$.
-Then every representation $\sV'$ of $K_{k'}$ is a quotient of a representation $\sV_{k'}$ of $K_{k'}$ for $\sV$ a representation of $K$.
-Indeed we have a canonical epimorphism of $K'$\nd modules $\sV'{}\!_{k'} \to \sV'$, and it suffices to write the $K$\nd module $\sV'$ as the filtered limit of its finitely generated $K$\nd submodules.
-Taking duals now shows that every representation of $K_{k'}$ is a subrepresentation of a representaion $\sV_{k'}$ of $K_{k'}$ for $\sV$ a representation of $K$.
-It follows from this that if $K$ is a groupoid over $H$ and $H$ is $K$\nd finite, then $H_{k'}$ is $K_{k'}$\nd finite.